“You are banished, beaten up, handed over to the police”, words of homosexuals in Senegal

 Daouda*, a young homosexual Senegalese man.

 This is what Daouda*, only son, who led the life of a student, experienced until the day his father learned of his homosexuality.
 “He then pulled out a gun, he wanted to shoot me (at)…“Daouda fled to a country in the region, where AFP met him, cut off from his family for eight years.”In Senegal, to live with homosexuality is to be in danger from morning to night; it’s a very dark road“Several of his friends committed suicide.
-They could not manage to live in hiding.
+They might not manage to live in hiding.

 In this context, many gays lead a double life.
 Until 3 months ago, this was the fate of Khalifa*, bisexual.
 Married for 4 years, he lived until he was 34 without his entourage suspecting anything.
 Recently “denounced”, he lost his job and his career.
 His father threatens to “kill him”, he no longer sees his wife or child and survives in a town far from Dakar.